 Take, for example, Uber’s data science workbench (DSW).
 Uber’s data development team worked extensively on developing an all-in-one toolbox that is today accessed by data scientists, engineers, and operations teams across the organization.
 More than 4000 active users leverage DSW for complex applications, such as pricing, safety, fraud detection, and customer support, among other foundational elements of the trip experience.
 It centralized everything required to perform data preparation, ad-hoc analyses, model prototyping, workflow scheduling, dashboarding, and collaboration in a single-pane, web-based graphical user interface.

-To progress from a senior data scientist’s career to the next level, professionals need to add advanced data science certifications and data science programs to their skill sets.
+To progress from a senior data scientist’s role to the next level, professionals need to add advanced data science certifications and data science programs to their skill sets.
 Moreover, the job titles available with close to 12 years of expertise are lead data scientists, principal data scientists, and data science directors.
 Expect the average base salary at this stage to rise up to US $155,166 per year.

-Senior data analysts, however, switch roles laterally, or move up to job roles such as senior business analytics managers, business insight and analytics managers, director of analytics product managers, and some even move into specific data scientist roles.
+Senior data analysts, however, switch roles laterally or move up to job roles such as senior business analytics managers, business insight and analytics managers, director of analytics product managers, and some even move into specific data scientist roles.
 So, much would depend on the industries one has worked in and the scope of the projects one has handled.
 Salaries for such roles range from US$102,000 to US$124,000 per year.

 Machine Learning (ML) Engineers